 We'll elaborate on the SPACE framework in a series of blogposts, each covering one of the five dimensions during the coming weeks.
-Sign up here to stay tuned!
+Be sure to check the Xpirit website to stay tuned!

 SPACE is the acronym for Satisfaction & well-being, Performance, Activity, Communication and collaboration, and Efficiency and flow.
 Each of these dimensions is key to understanding and measuring productivity, according to the researchers.
-For each of them, the framework suggests a number of distinct metrics that apply to different levels, including individual-, teamor group-, and system-level.
-Interestingly, SPACE does not advocate for using all of the metrics at once, rather to carefully select a reduced set of metrics that span across all three levels and capture different productivity dimensions. •••
+For each of them, the framework suggests a number of distinct metrics that apply to different levels, including individual-, team- or group-, and systemlevel.
+Interestingly, SPACE does not advocate for using all of the metrics at once, rather to carefully select a reduced set of metrics that span across all three levels and capture different productivity dimensions.
+The full article outlining the SPACE framework has been published at https://queue.acm.org/.